Brutbrut/bruce-qa-portfolio/README.md

 I’m a passionate QA professional with over 3 years of experience in:
 - Functional, Regression, and System Integration Testing
 - API Testing using Postman
-- Automation Testing using Selenium with C#
+- Exposure in aAutomation Testing using Selenium with C# and Leapwork (Drag and Drop)
 - SQL Database Testing
 - Agile/Scrum methodologies
 - Tools like JIRA (Confluence, Xray, Testrail), Azure DevOps (Test Plan)